tgiarrat/tgiarrat.github.io/index.md

     + I ended up producing code that only just worked and did so in a narrow focus
     + this resulted in an overall design that was not very modular and difficult to work with

+### Thoughts on the project
+  - While I made some mistakes I am still happy with what I have made
+    + I still like the idea of putting all these news stories together
+    + I am mostly happy with the simplicity of the application
+  - Going through the growing pains of learning android did pay off
+    + A lot was learned from my struggles
+      - AsyncTask!!!!!!!!

 ### Current Class Diagram

 ![Alt Text](https://tgiarrat.github.io/305AppScans/diagram.png)